A "big storyline" (released in 2007) in the Spider-Man universe.

 - Official Couple Ordeal Syndrome

 - Reed Richards Is Useless: Fridge Logic mixed with Idiot Ball.
-So you mean to tell us that Reed Richards (and Tony Stark, and Hank Pym...) is somehow now unable to heal a gun wound?
+So you mean to tell us that Reed Richards (and Tony Stark, and Hank Pym...) is somehow now unable to heal a gunshot wound?
 Really?
 Not just Richards, but every scientific mind and mystic in the Marvel universe is unable to heal Aunt May.
-Hell, not even Elixir of the New X-Men can help, and his sole power?
+Hell, not even Elixir of the New X-Men can't help, and his sole power?
 Healing people.
 And not just healing people — it's controlling every cell in your body.
 From a distance.
 Elixir healed a guy after the dude's heart was torn out.
 Something that, logically, should have been instantly fatal...
 May was just shot...
 By a bullet.
 That didn't kill her instantly.
 There is no reason such a wound should be beyond his power.
 Elixir could literally have revived May over the phone.
 Oh, but there's more, much more.
 Peter goes to Dr. Strange first...
 Dr. Strange who can literally make Gods, omnipotent beings from other universes like the Outer Gods, do his bidding by just saying so.
 Dr. Strange said he couldn't heal Aunt May.
 Dr. Strange, who can summon Gods and omnipotents at will, who is in personal direct contact with a pantheon of beings whose entire purpose is being nice guys and helping humans, could not heal a simple gunshot wound (also: He's a surgeon).
+He even went to Doctor Doom for help.
+Sure, he would probably just turned her into a Doombot and had a huge string attached, but do you honestly think that would have stopped him for an instant, given who he did deal with?
 There are no words to describe how hard someone has to try and fuck up this badly.
 And just to hammer the point home, some of those selfsame people that were useless when it came to gunshots were able to pull Laser-Guided Amnesia out of their rears in One Moment In Time.
 And CPR manages to save Aunt May, even though between Peter's super strength should have crushed her, and CPR onto a person with an open or barely stitched wound would pump the blood out.
 Possibly justified by the fact that God appeared to Peter and told him to be with Aunt May as she passed on; it was simply her time to go, she had accepted this, and maybe, on some level deep down, they felt that.
 Somewhat Hand Waved by explaining it was her time, or fate, to die at this point meaning not even time travel could prevent it.
 See You Can't Fight Fate.

 - Relationship Reset Button: By virtue of a deal with a demon.

 - Ship Sinking: The whole point of the story was to break up Peter and M.J. in the eyes of the fans.
-It has failed miserably; people are less inclined to Abandon Shipping than ever.
+It failed miserably.
+Almost a decade after the story, people refuse to Abandon Shipping.

 - Silent Whisper: Mary Jane agrees to Mephisto's terms for the Deal with the Devil but quietly whispers something to him before the deal is finalized.
 We find out what it was she said three years later (real time) in OMIT.